 - Services directed towards a specific disability/health condition, such as autism, sensory integration, feeding & swallowing.

 These services are provided through the coordinated effort of parents, community agencies, and a variety of professionals.
 Places where services are provided include the Jordan Child Development Center, homes, and community settings such as child care.

 What are Early Intervention Services?

-After the child has been determined eligible, the parents and a team of people will develop an Individualized Family Service Plan (IFSP).
-This plan will describe the child’s strengths and needs as well as the families concerns and priorities for their child.
-It will also detail what services and supports need to be provided including their location and frequency.
+After your child has been determined eligible, the parents and a team of qualified providers will develop an Individualized Family Service Plan (IFSP).
+This plan will describe the child's strengths and needs as well as the families concerns and priorities for their child.
+It will also detail what services and supports need to be provided including the location and frequency.
 Federal and State laws require that certain types of early intervention services be available through the Utah Baby Watch Early Intervention Program.
 Services that must be provided by Baby Watch Early Intervention are listed in the Individuals with Disabilities Education Act, Part C.

 - Early intervention services that may be included on an IFSP are:

 - Assistive technology

 - Communication services

 - Family training, counseling, and home visits